r-box/boxr/README.md

 You can think of a Box-app as the door through which `boxr` functions can access Box.
-For the most part, `boxr` functions keep this “out-of-mind”; during authentication, Box-apps come to the fore.
+For the most part, `boxr` functions keep this “out-of-mind”.
+During authentication, Box-apps come to the fore.

 Getting the authentication to work the first time is most difficult part of using this package.
 Once you get it working, it should *just work*.

 How you deal with Box-apps may depend on your situation:

-  - **“I use a personal Box account”**
+  - **“I use a personal Box account”**:

     You will have to set up a Box-app, then authenticate to it.

-  - **“I use a Box account that an institution manages”**
+  - **“I use a Box account that an institution manages”**:

     Your institution may have set up an app already; you may be able to authenticate to it.
 If not, maybe you can create a Box-app or ask